 What are the admissions criteria?

-We consider a number of factors in making admission decisions, including the quality of the personal statement, previous course work from undergraduate and graduate programs, and letters of reference.
-We also interview every applicant, either in person or by phone.
+We consider a number of factors in making admission decisions, including the quality of the personal statement, previous course work from undergraduate and graduate programs, and letters of recommendation.
+We also interview most applicants, either in person or by phone.
 Faculty take all of these components into consideration when making a determination that an applicant is both academically prepared for graduate-level course work at Mills and personally prepared for the professional role to which they aspire.

 When do I have to complete the CBEST and CSET?

 We recommend that you complete both CBEST and CSET requirements as soon as possible.
 Although they are technically due by the time you would enroll, and the application review process will not be held up as long as all other application materials have been submitted, our faculty strongly prefer to see test results at the time of application review.
 Please see Individual Program Requirements for further details.